-The Eureka Solitaire AL is an updated version of the original Eureka Solitaire 1-person bivy tent, renamed the Eureka Solitaire FG-1 (see review) .
+The Eureka Solitaire AL is an updated version of the original Eureka Solitaire 1-person bivy tent, named the Eureka Solitaire FG-1 (see review) .
 The new model comes with more durable aluminum poles, replacing the fiberglass poles that broke frequently on the older model.
 The new model is also about 20% more waterproof than the older model.
 Weighing just 2 lbs 10 oz, the Solitaire AL costs $100 and provides lightweight backpackers with an interesting alternative to other solo backpacking tents costing 3-7 times as much.
 While the Solitaire AL does have some shortcomings, it also has a number of features that make it a surprisingly livable and versatile shelter, at a cost that’s hard to beat.

 Specs at a Glance

 - Capacity: 1 person tent

-- Trail weight: 2 lbs 10 oz (minus stakes, tested tent was 1 oz heavier)
+- Trail weight: 2 lbs 10 oz (minus stakes, the tested tent was 1 oz heavier)

 - Dimensions: 96″ x 32″